crdrisko/drychem/docs/CONTRIBUTING.md

 - Do not merge directly into the master branch.

 > Submitting a pull request for an approved Issue is not a guarantee it will be approved.
-> The change must meet our high bar for code quality, architecture and performance.
+> The change must meet our high bar for code quality, architecture, and performance.

 ## Making changes to the code